KittyGiraudel/site/_posts/2012-01-01-feedbacks-kiwiparty.md

 ---

 <section>
 <p>Hey guys!
-I recently had the amazing opportunity to be a speaker at <a href="http://kiwiparty.fr">KiwiParty</a>, a one-day French conference at Strasbourg gathering 10 speakers and more than 150 peoples to talk about front-end technologies, accessibility, ergonomy, webdesin, and so much more.</p>
+I recently had the amazing opportunity to be a speaker at <a href="http://kiwiparty.fr">KiwiParty</a>, a one-day French conference at Strasbourg gathering 10 speakers and more than 150 persons to talk about front-end technologies, accessibility, ergonomy, webdesin, and so much more.</p>
 <p>So Friday June 28 at 2:00PM I was on stage to talk about Sass, and how we can use preprocessors to push our stylesheets to an upper level: "Kick-ass CSS with Sass".</p>
+<p>Basically, my talk is a collection of code snippets and real-life usecases of Sass to show we can use a preprocessor further than declaring a couple of variables, yet simple enough not to turn the code into a Rube Goldberg machine.</p>
 </section>
 <section id="conference">
 <h2>About the conference <a href="#conference">#</a></h2>